fooledyouonce/cpsc449_final/README.md

 Mike Thai

-- Transform the application into Microservices Architecture, namely: Creating monorepo, API gateway using Nginx, message broker using Redis for granting access with authorization key, modifying Celery configuration and database separation.
+- Transform the application into a Microservices Architecture, namely: Creating monorepo, API gateway using Nginx, message broker using Redis for granting access with authorization key, modifying Celery configuration, separated account services and application services with their own databases.

 Emily Crowl:

 - Created RESTful API endpoints for CRUD and user registration and login/logout.
 Created database and linked it to application.
 Helped support choosing scaling strategies and testing.

 ## Required Packages